FC Arsenal Tula: Early years

-Arsenal Tula played their first season in the USSR Championship in 1946 under the name Zenit Tula, competing in the Central Division of the RSFSR Championship and finished 5th in their debut season.
+Arsenal Tula played their first season in the USSR Championship in 1946 under the name Zenit Tula, competing in the Central Division of the RSFSR Championship, and finished 5th in their debut season.
 The precursors to Arsenal Tula played mainly in the Soviet Second League and never played in the Soviet Top League.
-The club was the champions of Zone West of the Russian Professional Football League in 1997 and 2003 and competed in the Russian Football National League from 1998 until 2001 and in 2004.
+The club was the champion of Zone West of the Russian Professional Football League in 1997 and 2003 and competed in the Russian Football National League from 1998 until 2001 and in 2004.
 In 2005, Arsenal Tula did not receive an FNL license due to financial difficulties and once again competed in Zone West in the PFL.
-In 2006 the team FC Arsenal Tula was liquidated and FC Oruzheynik Tula was formed in its place, playing in the Amateur Division.
+In 2006 the team FC Arsenal Tula was liquidated, and FC Oruzheynik Tula was formed in its place, playing in the Amateur Division.
 In 2011, it was announced that the team FC Arsenal Tula would be reformed.

 Recent history

-The present day team FC Arsenal Tula was formed at the end of 2011, replacing the former team FC Arsenal-Tula.
+The present-day team FC Arsenal Tula was formed at the end of 2011, replacing the former team FC Arsenal-Tula.
 The first coach of Arsenal was the famous Russian footballer Dmitri Alenichev and the coaching staff included Dmitri Ananko, Oleg Samatov, and famous goalkeeper Aleksandr Filimonov.
 The club's initial squad also had several famous players such as midfielder Yegor Titov and defender Dmytro Parfenov.
-Over the course of the 2011/12 season, Arsenal finished in 8th place in the Russian Amateur Football League and all of the famous footballers left the club.
+Over the course of the 2011/12 season, Arsenal finished in 8th place in the Russian Amateur Football League, and all of the famous footballers left the club.
 Trainer Dmitri Alenichev decided to replace them with young players.

 On June 18, 2012, Arsenal received a license to compete in Zone Center in the 2012–13 Russian Second Division.
 Arsenal won promotion at their first attempt, finishing the season with 73 points and 22 wins, 7 draws, and just 1 loss.
 In the 2013–14 season, FC Arsenal Tula were promoted once again, finishing as runners-up and being promoted to the Russian Premier League for the first time in their history.
 Over the course of the 2014–15 Russian Premier League, Arsenal finished in last place with 25 points and were relegated back to the FNL.
 During this season, on April 9, 2015, Arsenal had a sensational 1–0 victory over Spartak Moscow.
-In this match, the fans of Spartak climbed onto the roof of Arsenal Stadium despite it being unsafe and one fan was hospitalized.
+In this match, the fans of Spartak climbed onto the roof of Arsenal Stadium despite it being unsafe, and one fan was hospitalized.
 This match resulted in the club being fined 500,000 rubles and being forced to play their next match against Krasnodar at a neutral venue.
 In the 2014–15 Russian Cup, Arsenal reached the quarterfinals, beating Zenit Saint Petersburg in their home stadium.